cnslab-network-security/homework1/README.md

 As noted, you can see the same files of this directory at the container-side as well.

-## Task1: Implementing Basic TCP Client-Server
+## Task 1: Implementing Echo Client-Server

-- In our class, we have learned that
+In our class, we have learned that a basic TCP client-server model can be easily implemented with Python.

+## Task 2: Implementing Toy Honeypot

+## Task 3: Implementing Port Scanner